RETURN TO

 Opening Remarks

-This session will explore the priorities of the new leadership team and plans to increase operational efficiency and security measures at all NIH institutes.
-Attendees will gain insights into new strategic initiatives, expected roles for contractors, and expected changes to the NIH operating environment.
+This session will explore the priorities of the FDA and NIH leadership team, and their plans to increase operational efficiency and strengthen security measures across both agencies.
+Attendees will gain insights into new strategic initiatives, the evolving role of contractors, and anticipated changes to the broader NIH and FDA operating environments.

 Man1